 This course explores the different research methods used in cultural anthropology.
 In the evaluation of these methods, the course combines readings with field experience.
+REGULAR PREREQUISITES Seminar: Three hours a week

 332 SOCIAL ORGANIZATION

 An advanced course on structure and organization in human society from the perspective of social anthropology.
 The principal focus is on the principles and theories of social organization in simple as well as complex societies.
 Emphasis will be placed on cross-cultural comparisons of social structure and social organization.